opensourceBIM/BIMserver/README.md

 BIMserver
 =========

-> Note: To minimize cloning time of the main repository, we thrunk the git repository from 1.3GB to 600MB by removing some big files from the history.
-This means you'll have the clone the repository again if you have a copy on your machine, or git rebase.
+> Note 23-09-2016: To minimize cloning time of the main repository, we thrunk the git repository from 1.3GB to 600MB by removing some big files from the history.
+This means you'll have to clone the repository again if you have a copy on your machine, or git rebase.

 The Building Information Modelserver (short: BIMserver) enables you to centralize and manage the information of a construction (or other building related) project.
 The core is based on the open standard IFC.
 The BIMserver is nót a fileserver, but uses a model-driven architecture approach.
 This means that IFC data is interpreted by a core-object and stored in an underlying database.
 The main advantage of this approach is the possibility to query, merge and filter the BIM-model and generate IFC files on the fly.